 This question helps you focus on what the course needs to achieve and whether gamification can help you achieve the results you need.

 - Do you need to engage the learners?
 Try hooking your learner in with a warmup: How many questions can they get right in thirty seconds?
 How many mistakes can they spot in a statement?

 - Do they need to improve their performance?
 Or build collaboration with other learners?
 Try giving them polls or scoring so they can compete on leader boards.

 - Is there knowledge or information learners need for their job?
 Give them a quick quiz to see how much they know, then branch to parts of the course where they’re a little shaky.

-- Do they need to develop new skills or simply need to know about some important changes in the business, new product or service developments, or new rules or laws they need to comply with?
+- Do they need to develop new skills or simply gain knowledge about some important changes in the business, new product or service developments, or new rules or laws they need to comply with?
 Give them challenges, quests, or problems to solve that they can relate to.

 2. What is the desired outcome?

-Or they may need to understand where they can go to get support, in which case give them a challenge to find answers by linking to other resources or websites.
+Your learners may just need to understand where they can go to get support.
+In this case, give them a challenge to find answers by linking to other resources or websites.

 Perhaps they need to become competent at specific tasks.
 For example, in the immersive interactive video Lifesaver, learners need to show they can perform CPR.
 The course makes use of the following gamifying elements:

 - Beat the clock feature – decision objects are timed to simulate the real event, where time is of the essence and making swift decisions can help save a life.